 The Migration to Ireland

 We cannot be certain when Clugstons first moved to Northern Ireland but it definitely happened at a very early date.
 The first Scottish plantation in Ireland began in 1606, when Sir James Hamilton and Hugh Montgomery settled in the Great Ards in the north-east corner of County Down.
 They brought many Scots from Galloway with them.
 Clugstons are mentioned in the Hamilton Manuscripts, and also in the Montgomery Manuscripts.
-Montgomery had gained these lands by helping the owner, the Irish chieftain Con O’Neill, escape from the dungeon of Carrick castle with arope ladder hidden in a wheel of cheese.
+Montgomery had gained these lands by helping the owner, the Irish chieftain Con O’Neill, escape from the dungeon of Carrick castle by smuggling him arope ladder hidden in a wheel of cheese.

 Irish genealogy is traditionally regarded as nearly impossible because of the 1922 fire in the Irish Public Records Office.
 Almost all of the pre-1900 wills and probate records were lost, as well as the early census records and Church of Ireland parish registers and thousands of irreplaceable early documents.
 But we are extraordinarily lucky.
 The early genealogist Dr Francis Crosslé and his son Philip Crosslé had spent years in the Public Records Office, filling notebooks with information about families they were interested in.
 Philip devoted 20 pages to the Clugston family, recording the important details of every early Clugston record he could find.
 Special thanks to B. Kinane for obtaining a copy for me, and for the research he has done on the Kildare branch of the Clugston/Cluxton family.
 Combining Crosslé’s records with a potpourri of eclectic sources, we can get a remarkably good picture.